mgreiler/se-unlocked-website/src/posts/underrepresented-underpaid-undervalued.md

   - "on"
 ---

-In this episode, I talk to Jenn Creighton.
-Jenn is a Senior Staff Engineer at Apollo.
+Jenn Creighton is a Senior Staff Engineer at Apollo.
 Jenn specialized in frontend-end development is currently working on the open-source work for Apollo GraphQL.
 She also is a frequent conference speaker, an authoritative voice in tech, and recently started her own podcast called single-threaded

 **We talk about:**